FIN-035: Academic Approval and Signatory Authority for Academic Program Agreements

 Academic Approval by the Director of the International Studies Office and the Vice Provost for Global Affairs:

-After academic approval by the appropriate dean, an APA that involves an institution or organization outside the United States is then forwarded to the Director of the International Studies Office for his/her review and approval by the Vice Provost for Global Affairs.
+After academic approval by the appropriate dean, an APA that involves an institution or organization outside the United States is then forwarded to the Director of the International Studies Office for their review and approval by the Vice Provost for Global Affairs.
 The vice provost may indicate his/her approval either by co-signing the APA or providing a cover letter of support addressed to the provost.

 Copies of all academic approvals and the final APA is then forwarded to the appropriate signatory authorities, as determined during the initial review.
 The authorized signatory’s office will coordinate execution of the agreement in compliance with FIN-036, Signatory Authority for Executing University Contracts and will distribute one original to each signatory on the APA and electronic copies of the signed agreement to all involved schools/units.